-Who May Apply: Anyone possessing the required license/transport tag may apply.
+Who May Apply: Anyone possessing the required license/transport tag Hunt Choices Allowed: Up to 4 hunt choices may be selected for this categomay apply.
 You may only hunt with the hunting method in compliance with your tag.
 See page 46 for definitions of tag abbreviations (e.g., EA, EF, EM, WA, WF, WM).